 And also limiting your consumption of coffee.

 However, as part of your control over your diet, you should consider adding garlic, flax seed, Co Q10 and Omega 3 fish oil to your diet, since these supplements can help to lower blood pressure significantly.

-choose from the foods available to you, where you may decide to eat, and
+choosing from the foods available to you, where you may decide to eat, and

 how to prepare your meals do influence your food related choices.
 So

 doing a blood pressure diet will help improve your overall health, too.

 These diets for high blood pressure must be a well-planned meal adequate in nutrients, that includes a balance with

 regard to food types, offers you energy and will meet a variety of

 Another supplement you may want to include in your high blood pressure diet is an herbal fiber supplement.
 While not proven to help lower blood pressure, fiber can help cleanse and detoxify the body, promoting overall health.
 Fiber has the added benefit of helping to maintain feelings of fullness, preventing overeating.